XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/projects/xiaomi-flashable-firmware-creator.md

 ---
-title: Xiaomi Flashable Firmware Creator V2
+title: XM Flashable Firmware Creator V2
 description: A tool for automating creating flashable firmware zip files
 layout: single
-permalink: /projects/xiaomi-flashable-firmware-creator/
+permalink: /projects/XM-flashable-firmware-creator/
 ---

-#### Do you want to create your own firmware files from MIUI ROMs without depending on Xiaomi Firmware Updater?
+#### Do you want to create your own firmware files from MIUI ROMs without depending on XM Firmware Updater?
 Then you need the new script!

-Xiaomi Flashable Firmware Creator is a tool that generates flashable firmware-update packages from official (or non official) MIUI ROMS.
+XM Flashable Firmware Creator is a tool that generates flashable firmware-update packages from official (or non official) MIUI ROMS.

 It supports creating untouched firmware, non-arb firmware, firmware + vendor flashable zip, and firmware-less ROMs from any supported local or remote miui zip.
 You just need to give the tool a local file path or a direct link to the miui zip and it'll do the job for you!